Greg Fiume/Getty Images

 The Mets starter that day was Harvey.

-Harper took nine swings in three turns against Harvey, fouling off five, missing three (including a changeup for one of two strikeouts), and flying out softly to left field on the one he was able to put into play.
-That happened to be the slowest of the six fastballs Harvey threw to him (93 miles-per-hour).
+Harper took nine swings in three turns against Harvey, fouling off five, missing three (including a changeup for one of two strikeouts), and flying out softly to left field on the one he was able to put into play, which happened to be the slowest of the six fastballs Harvey threw to him (93 miles-per-hour).

 The holes in Harper’s game are hard to find, but one is that he (like many other hitters) has not yet established himself against some of the game’s hardest throwers -- the guys in Harvey’s class.

-Harper has faced 18 right-handed pitchers whose average fastball over the last two seasons reached at least 94 miles-per-hour.
+Harper has faced 18 right-handed pitchers whose average fastball over the last two seasons was 94 miles-per-hour or higher.

 If we include postseason play, Harper is 2-for-33 with 14 strikeouts and no walks against that group since his career began.